 This form is to be used primarily for research, museum collections.
 Instructional activities that contribute to these purposes are also covered by this application.
-For example, use this form if students enrolled in a class are gathering specimens (actual or digital) for a museum collection.
-Another example would be for "hands on" activities engaged in by students such as banding, trapping, seining, and specimen preparation.
 There may be other covered activities.
+Do not use for wildlife/field research.
 Please contact IACUC@FHSU.EDU if there are any questions.

 CITI Training Requirement

+All protocols must include documentation of completed CITI training after April 1, 2015.
 Completion of the appropriate CITI training is required prior to submission of Form A by faculty.
-Graduate students and staff at Sternberg Museum, the Wetlands Center and Farm Supervisors that are involved in the use and care of animals are required to complete the appropriate CITI training prior to initiation of activities.
+Graduate students and staff at Sternberg Museum, the Wetlands Center and Farm Supervisors that are involved in the use and care of animals are required to complete the appropriate CITI training prior to submission of protocols for IACUC review.

 Fort Hays State University Institutional Animal Care and Use Committee Consultants

 TRAINING- Campus training is available by appointment.
 Contact IACUC@fhsu.edu for more information

 Requests for reviews of protocols received after the published deadlines are discouraged.

 Guide for the Care and Use of Laboratory Animals - 8th Edition

 Guidelines for the Use of Wild Mammals in Research- American Society of Mammalogists

 Guide for the Care and Use of Agricultural Animals in Agricultural Research and Teaching